RovxBot/IntuneScripts/README.md

 Package and deploy fonts with ease.
 These scripts packaged along with a Fonts folder will deploy and install the whole folder of fonts to your end users.

+## Bitlocker key backup

+Backup Bitlocker keys from before you migrated to hybrid / Intune managed devices to Azure.
+Deploy as a script running as SYSTEM.

 ## Usage 🛠️